-What I Learned about Loneliness
+What I Learned About Loneliness

-Posted: July 20, 2023
+July 20, 2023

+Loneliness can be very difficult.
 One year ago this month, my partner Thomas undertook a five-month journey to hike the Pacific Crest Trail.
 The PCT is one of America’s long-distance trails, and runs 2,650 miles through California, Oregon, and Washington.
 PCT hikers start at the US/Mexico border, and carrying their food, water, tents, and sleeping bags on their backs, they hike until they reach the Canadian border.
 It’s a physically and mentally demanding journey through deserts, mountains, and forests; requiring planning and discipline and the courage to survive in the wilderness for nearly half a year.

 I knew it would be a difficult experience for Thomas.
 What I didn’t know was how difficult it would be for me at home.
 There are very few blogs or articles written by the partners of PCT hikers on what the experience was like for them.
 I think I know why, and it’s related to something that our company sees and thinks about a lot – loneliness.
 More people are talking about the negative health consequences of loneliness – you’ve probably spotted at least a few articles or news segments about it in the last few years.
 Because I have a job where I need to think about, spot, and try to help alleviate loneliness, I thought I knew a lot about the topic.
 Experience, as it has a way of doing, was a much better teacher.
 Here’s what I learned about loneliness in the five months Thomas was on the PCT.